peterhinch/micropython-samples/rp2/RP2.md

 manifesting as 12MHz.
 The module has been tested to 30MHz, but higher rates should be possible.

-To run the full test, the following pins should be linked:
+To run the tests, the following pins should be linked:
-* 0-19 MOSI
+* 0-19 MOSI (master-slave links).
 * 1-18 SCK
 * 2-17 CSN
+* 16-19 MOSI-MISO (only needed for master_test.py).

 To run a test issue (e.g.):
 ```py